Jack House: Journalism

 Evening News and the Evening Times, being the last of the city's three evening papers, and contributed to The Bulletin, Glasgow Herald and the Scottish Field.

 Army, acting, script writing and political activity

 During the second world war he attained the rank of captain in the cinematographic unit, for which he wrote scripts (in the company of Peter Ustinov and David Niven).

 He was well connected with the media classes of both Glasgow and Edinburgh,.
-He was also active politically, standing unsuccessfully in a 1962 by-election for Liberal Party in the Glasgow Woodside constituency, where he then lived.
+He was also active politically, standing unsuccessfully in a 1962 by-election for the Liberal Party in the Glasgow Woodside constituency, where he then lived.
 He also campaigned against the Glasgow Inner Ring Road and the construction of Glasgow's peripheral housing estates, such as Easterhouse and Nitshill, which resulted in the decline of traditional inner-city districts, a phenomenon known as Counter urbanisation.

 Writer and bon viveur

 Author

 It is, though, as a writer that he is best known.
 He published 54 books, and possibly even more.
 Many of his books had been commissioned and some were obviously meant to be "fun" books.
 Several others had been commissioned by local authorities or tourist boards with a view to promoting their areas.
 Large companies – especially builders and whisky distillers – commissioned histories of their success from him, as did the locally renowned "Western Baths".
 All of these commissions are testimony to his engaging style, as well as an investigative prowess derived from his journalism.

 He produced other substantial works closer to his personal interests, such as Heart of Glasgow.
 However, one of his biggest successes was Square Mile of Murder.
 In this he described and analysed several notorious 19th-century murders, and miscarriages of justice, in the middle-class districts in the west of the city.
 Among these were the cases of Madeleine Smith, (played, like the rest of the cast, with a perfect English accent by Ann Todd in David Lean's 1949 film Madeleine) and Oscar Slater.

 He tried his hand as a novelist in House on the Hill, with limited success (although it was later dramatised by Scottish Television).
 However, his sparkling journalism never went out of fashion – despite the fact that he had always warned that he never let a concern for facts get in his way if there was a good story to be told.
 His "'Ask Jack" column in the Glasgow Evening Citizen gave lively answers (most of them true) to readers' questions on all aspects of the City.
 He was often on television, with STV and BBC Scotland, and formed a winning partnership with Sir James Fergusson in the long-running radio series Round Britain Quiz.

 Pavement in the Sun is an attempt at autobiography.